ogupte/trope/README.md

 Trope.instanceOf(pumbaa, Animal);
 Trope.instanceOf(pumbaa, Object);
 ```
-Notice that `this.super.as` is used to be able to call any of the parent constructors.
+Notice that `this.super.as` is used to call any of the parent constructors.
 This also works for methods.

-Normally, the native JS `instanceof` operator works for single inheritance but in this case, `Trope.instanceOf` is needed.
-This is because the object isn't really an `instanceof` `Logger`, it's actualy an `instanceof` `[Logger which inherits EventEmitter]`, a dynamically generated Trope since JavaScript only truly supports single inheritance.
+Normally, the native JS `instanceof` operator works but in this case, `Trope.instanceOf` is needed.
+This is because the object isn't really an `instanceof` `Logger`, it's actually an `instanceof` `[Logger which inherits EventEmitter]`, a dynamically generated Trope that gets around JavaScript's single inheritance restriction.

 ## Test
 ### Unit